What Is Private Banking?

 Private Banking vs. Wealth Management

-Private banking and wealth management are two distinct financial services that are often used interchangeably, but they have some important differences.
-Let’s take a closer look at private banking vs. wealth management:
+Private banking and wealth management are often used interchangeably, but they offer different types of financial support.
+Let’s take a closer look at how they compare:

 • Services: Private bankers usually offer a concierge banking experience, investment management, and wealth planning.
 However, wealth management services cover a wider array of services, such as estate planning, tax services, insurance management and financial planning.